djangsters/redis-tasks/docs/source/settings.rst

     :default: "redis://127.0.0.1:6379"

-    A URL of the redis instance to be used by ``redis-tasks``.
+    The URL of the redis instance to be used by ``redis-tasks``.

 .. attribute:: REDIS_PREFIX

     :default: "redis_tasks"

-    A redis key prefix, that will be used as a namespace for all redis keys used by ``redis-tasks``.
+    The redis key prefix, that will be used as a namespace for all redis keys used by ``redis-tasks``.

 .. attribute:: TIMEZONE